Inducted on September 17, 2005

 A part of the early environmental movement, The Pierce Family left Los Angeles at the end of 71 to escape the city and the smog, returning to Abbeville and finding south Louisiana was on an economic fast track.
 After a couple of more deejay turns, Dave moved into television, creating and packaging advertising for KATC TV- 3 till 1981.
 Then he joined the owner-management team at the fledgling UHF Indy, KADN.
 He managed the sales dept thru the tough 80ís and boom 90ís when KADN became an affiliate of the new FOX network, and FOX 15 became a competitor in Lafayette media.
 In the late 90ís, the same KADN team put KLAF UPN 17 on the air.
 Dave still handles regional and national accounts.

-In 1976, along with Cellar Theatre veterans, Los Angeles actress Lynette Winter Cessac and his cousin Teddy Cessac of Abbeville, Dave started up the Abbey Players, which became one of the most successful community theatres in the country.
+In 1976, along with Cellar Theatre veterans, Los Angeles actress Lynette Winter Cessac and his cousin Teddy Cessac of Abbeville, Dave started up the Abbey Players, which became one of the most successful community theaters in the country.
 Working as actor, director, and promoter, Dave also became the Abbeys most prolific producer for the next 26 years with a formidable list of box office hits as the Abbey Players became a household name.
-With a desire for more creative control and more original scripts, he left the Abbeys Players in 2002 to form a new group, the WOODLAWN PLAYERS, and found immediate success with the BOUDREAUX & THIBODEAUX shows and the musical revue THIS MAGIC MOMENT, which he produced, directed and co-wrote.
+With a desire for more creative control and more original scripts, he left the Abbeys Players in 2002 to form a new group, the Woodlawn Players, and found immediate success with the Boudreaux & Thibodeaux shows and the musical revue This Magic Moment, which he produced, directed and co-wrote.

 The Times of Acadiana Readers Poll recognized this longevity with the Acadianaís Favorite Actor Award in 2004.

-Current projects include UP ON THE STAGE, a half hour show produced by WOODLAWN PLAYERS, promoting all community theatre in the area and airing on Acadiana Open Channel.
+Current projects include UP ON THE STAGE, a half hour show produced by Woodlawn Plaers, promoting all community theater in the area and airing on Acadiana Open Channel.

 At his home for the past 30 years on the Bayou in northern Vermilion Parish, Dave resides with his partner, actress, costume designer, and collector Sarah Fox.
 With his daughter, Michelle of Houston, and his son J.D.
 Pierce, his next door neighbor, he renovates housing for low income families.